jeromverschoote/nextjs-development-kit/README.md

-# Next.js Decentralized Web Application Development Kit
+# Next.js dApp Development Kit

 A repo as kit to easily build, test and deploy decentralized web applications.